LOOPS ⋅ Frequently Asked Questions

 “What is machine translation?”

-Machine translation refers to the use of software to automatically translate text or speech from one language to another.
+Machine translation refers to the use of software to translate text or speech from one language to another automatically.
 The goal of machine translation is to enable communication between people who speak different languages by automatically generating accurate and coherent translations.

 The most recent and powerful approach to machine translation is Neural Machine Translation (NMT).
 NMT uses artificial neural networks, particularly recurrent neural networks (RNNs) or transformer models.
 These models learn to map input sentences in one language to output sentences in another.
 NMT has achieved significant success and is known for its ability to capture context and produce more fluent translations.

 While machine translation systems have made considerable progress, achieving human-level translation accuracy remains a challenging task due to the complexities of language, cultural nuances, and the inherent ambiguity of certain expressions.
-However, for some industries, topics and language pairs, it is definitely possible to publish machine-translated content without any post-editing by a human editor.
+However, for some industries, topics, and language pairs, it is definitely possible to publish machine-translated content without any post-editing by a human editor.
+Well-written and translation-friendly product literature (especially manuals for consumer products) is a strong candidate for machine translations that can be published without human post-editing.

-Translation-friendly writing refers to the practice of creating content in a way that makes it easier to translate into other languages while maintaining its accuracy, clarity, and effectiveness.
-Principles and techniques for writing translation-friendly content include clarity, simplicity, consistency and conciseness.
+Translation-friendly writing refers to the practice of creating content in a way that makes it easier to translate into other languages while maintaining its accuracy and clarity.
+Principles and techniques for writing translation-friendly content include clarity, simplicity, consistency, and conciseness.

 Please note that the following is not a generally accepted and used classification, but a simplified model of content translation.